UFResearchComputing/Linux_training/non_HiPerGator.md

 * Change directories to the directory you made above, rename the `methane.pdb` file to `my_methane.pdb`.
 * Edit the `my_methane.pdb` file and put your name as the AUTHOR.
 I typically recommend the `nano` text editor on the command line for new users: `nano my_methane.pdb` and use the arrow keys to move around.
 The commands at the bottom of the screen use the Ctrl-key in combination with another key, so `^X` means hold down the Ctrl-key and the X-key at the same time to exit.
 * How many ATOMS does methane have?
-* Use an SFTP program to download the molecules folder to your computer